-When can a litigant in a guardianship proceeding amend a petition?
-The appellate court holds that an amendment to the initial pleading is allowed once, as a matter of right, before the responsive pleading is filed.
+When can a litigant in a Florida guardianship proceeding amend a petition?
+An amendment to the initial pleading is allowed once, as a matter of right, before the responsive pleading is filed.

 In Reed_v._Long , 111 So.
 3d 237 (4th DCA 2013), the guardian improperly held himself out as the husband of the ward and was able to procure for himself loss of consortium damages in his capacity as the husband.
 The daughter of the ward filed a declaratory action with the guardianship court in which the the court declared him not to be the husband.